Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ### Player name

-Type the name of the media player in use (for example, _AVPlayer_, _Native Player_, or _Custom Player_).
+Type the name of the media player in use (for example `AVPlayer`, `Native Player`, or `Custom Player`).

-### **Application Version**
+### Application Version

-Type the version of the media player application/SDK.
+Type the version of the media player application or SDK.

 {% hint style="info" %}
-Legacy settings should not be configured for Media Extension v2.x and higher.
+Legacy settings should **not** be configured for Media Extension v2.x and higher.
 Those settings are only for backwards compatibility.

+If you are using Media Extension v1.x, go to the legacy settings section, enable the `Use Tracking Server` checkbox, and type the name of the tracking server in the provided area.
+The tracking server represents the server to which all media tracking data should be sent.
 {% endhint %}

-If you are using Media Extension v1.x, then go to Legacy settings section 1.
-Enable the `Use Tracking Server` checkbox.
-2. In **Tracking Server**, Type the name of the tracking server to which all media tracking data should be sent.

 ## Add Media Analytics to your app

-{% hint style="info" %}
+{% hint style="warning" %}
-This extension requires the [Adobe Analytics extension](../adobe-analytics/).
-You must add the Analytics extension to your Launch property and make sure the extension is correctly configured.
+This extension requires the [Adobe Analytics extension](../adobe-analytics/README.md).
+You must add the Analytics extension to your mobile property and make sure the extension is correctly configured.
 {% endhint %}

 {% tabs %}